2020-09-18

 discover a big roadside statue of a man called Sentinel and just generally look left and right with our mouths wide open while getting closer to what looks like a city in the distance.

 We reach the same elevation with it, yet the road keeps descending.
-Well, I'm sure there are roads going up there somewhere, and as long as we reach the city before the nightfall, I don't care if I have to travel by a little longer way.
+Well, I'm sure there are roads going up somewhere, and as long as we reach the city before the nightfall, I don't care if I have to travel by a little longer way.

 There are more roadsigns which pleases me greatly, because on those winding mountain roads one could easily lose one's way.